Are you always dieting? When did the agony begin — childhood I’m guessing?

 Without going into all the biology and physiology of why slowing down will help end your dieting deprivation way of life, focus on this:

 Yup, when you implement #1 above, you allow your brilliant body to give you feedback to tell you which foods work best in your body and which don’t.
-That’s why cookie cutter diets and good foods/bad foods lists don’t work – they’re meant simply a form of marketing.
+That’s why cookie-cutter diets and good foods/bad foods lists don’t work – they’re meant simply a form of marketing.

-You are a unique, lovely person whose one and only body is the only nutritionist you should listen to.
+You are a unique, lovely person whose body is the only nutritionist you should listen to.
 Don’t get me wrong, you do have to enlist your brain in this practice and learn about real nutrition.
 We all also need to understand the difference between Real food and Fake food – like what is real, natural, whole, made from scratch food?
 Where do I find it?
 How do I prepare it?
 In what quantities or ratios do I eat it?

 Before you say “whoa, way too complicated” or too expensive or whatever knee-jerk belief just zipped into your mind, I hope you can stay open to some new information.